 When brushing with a DIY toothpaste recipe or alternative, you may not be receiving all the necessary ingredients needed to effectively clean your teeth, safely remove stains and prevent cavities.

-Instead, we suggest using a natural option like our whitening mineral toothpaste.
+Instead, we suggest using our whitening mineral toothpaste that has natural and organic ingredients.
 Each ingredient in the Dr. Brite toothpaste serves a purpose and was professionally formulated by Pooneh Ram DDS and her sister, Dr. Paris Sabo, with the highest quality ingredients — including activated charcoal.

 Dr. Brite Activated Charcoal Toothpaste

-Additional reading: Natural Toothpaste and Mouthwash for Sensitive Teeth
+Additional reading: Toothpaste and Mouthwash with Natural Ingredients for Sensitive Teeth